cabraham/Books/designingdataintensiveapplications.md

 ### Two-Phase Locking (2PL)

 **Note**: two-phase locking (2PL) is not the same as two-phase commit (2PC)
+  - 2PL - mechanism used for a single database instance to ensure serializability
+  - 2PC - used for distributed transactions across multiple database instances

 For decades 2PL was a widely used algorithm for serializability.